EvgeniyMukhamedjanov/liquid-ajax-cart/docs/v2/docs/data-ajax-cart-quantity-input.md

 # data-ajax-cart-quantity-input

 <p class="lead" markdown="1">
-The attribute ajaxifies cart item quantity input fields.
+An attribute which ajaxifies cart item quantity input fields.
 </p>

 ## How it works

-Add the `data-ajax-cart-quantity-input` attribute with a cart item index or a cart item key as the value to an input element to ajaxify it.
+Add the `data-ajax-cart-quantity-input` attribute with a cart item index or a cart item key as the value to an input element.
-When a user changes the input value or presses the `Enter` key within the input, Liquid Ajax Cart will send a Shopify Cart API `/cart/change.js` Ajax request to update the quantity.
+When a user changes the input value or presses the `Enter` key within the input, Liquid Ajax Cart performs a Shopify Cart API `/cart/change.js` Ajax request to update the quantity.

 If a user presses the `Esc` key within the input, its value will be reset to the current item quantity according to the [`liquidAjaxCart.cart`](/v2/docs/liquid-ajax-cart-cart/) object.